How are Gulf countries coming to terms with their history of slavery? | DW | 08.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Despite having officially outlawed slavery, Arab states in the Gulf region have downplayed the legacy of repression and racism faced by Black Arabs.
+Despite having officially outlawed slavery, Arab states in the Gulf region have downplayed the legacy of repression and racism faced by minorities.
 But some countries are taking the first steps to address the past.

 Modern slavery is still widespread in the Arab states of the Gulf region, where millions of migrant workers are forced to work under grueling conditions with little or no pay.